FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 **Images and data.** All assets specific to an individual markdown file should be stored within an immediate sub-directory of the file, labeled accordingly.
 Please use `images/` and `data/` for the image and data files, respectively.

 Sharing assets between .md files in different locations is currently not allowed.
-If there is an exceptional case, please create a Github issue and tag a relevant maintainer.
+If there is an exceptional case, please create a GithHub issue and tag a relevant maintainer.

 ## Admonitions